 With one project at a time, Tracka is understood to have been established in 586 local government areas across 26 states, where its officers hold town hall meetings with community champions.

-Community champions engage residents in their respective communities on civic education (names and details of their representatives at the national assembly, constituency offices) and budget-related issues and give feedback on the community engagement to Tracka officers.
+Community champions, according to BudgIT, engage residents in their respective communities on civic education (names and details of their representatives at the national assembly, constituency offices) and budget-related issues and give feedback on the community engagement to Tracka officers.

 Tracka has tracked 15,859 projects in 7,589 towns and has held 7,612 town hall meetings.
 In September 2020, the platform announced it had recorded notable results in August in six states, namely, Osun, Niger, Kaduna, Lagos, Ekiti and Kebbi.